Ireland's call for retired medics to return to work gets huge response

 Some 24,000 people responded to a call for retired doctors, nurses, therapists and university students with sufficient skills to register with the health service so they can be pressed into service as they are needed in the weeks ahead.

-Around 65,000 nurses and midwives are practising in Ireland with 15,000 doctors registered to work, 7,000 of whom are currently doing so, according to their registering boards.
+Around 65,000 nurses and midwives are practicing in Ireland with 15,000 doctors registered to work, 7,000 of whom are currently doing so, according to their registering boards.

-On Monday, Health Minister Simon Harris said there would be no financial limits to the recruitment programme and no constraint on the numbers to be hired, telling prospective candidates: “Your country needs you.”
+On Monday, Health Minister Simon Harris said there would be no financial limits to the recruitment program and no constraint on the numbers to be hired, telling prospective candidates: “Your country needs you.”

 “The huge response to this call is a testament to the solidarity of Irish people and we wish to thank those who have put themselves forward to work with us during these unprecedented circumstances,” Health Service Executive National Director of Human Resources Anne Marie Hoey said in a statement.